Skip to main content

 LayerMechanism

-In transit (internal)TLS within the Railway internal network
+In transit (internal)TLS within the private hosting network

-Webhook outboundHMAC-signed bodies + TLS to your URLs
+Webhook outboundHMAC-SHA256 signed bodies (X-Webhook-Signature) + TLS to your URLs

 JWTsHS256 over rotated shared secret, short TTL (5 min for tool calls, 2 min for worker calls)